 Hamp Skelton and Eddie Kaye, along with co-counsel Bryan Forman, scored a significant victory in a one-week arbitration held in January 2019.
 Our client, a seven-figures investor in a privately held company pursued Texas Security Act claims against the promoters who sold him the shares based on false and misleading information in an offering memorandum and pitch deck.
 Following hard-fought discovery battles, several rounds of briefs and a week-long final hearing, the arbitrator ruled for our client and awarded him his money back, plus interest and significant attorneys fees.
 The award made the investor whole.

-Summary Judgment on Breach of Contract and Bad Faith case in June 2018
+Summary Judgment on Breach of Contract and Bad Faith Case in June 2018

 Hamp Skelton and Eddie Kaye obtained a complete summary judgment for State Farm in a hail damage/roof case alleging bad faith claims handling on June 7, 2018.
 The case turned on whether plaintiff met its burden of proof in raising a fact issue as to a loss within her policy period.

-Victory for our client in a Stowers case in May 2018
+Victory for our Client in a Stowers Case in May 2018

 Our client and her insurer agreed to settle a serious auto accident case for policy limits, only to have the plaintiff attempt to withdraw from the deal when the insurer asked the plaintiff's husband to sign the release too.
 Plaintiff's attorney attempted to turn the demand for a spouse's signature into a "gotcha" event, arguing that the insurer had "repudiated" the settlement and was now liable for unlimited damages.
 We moved for summary judgment on the settlement, arguing that the insurer's demand for a spouse signature (after both parties had signed a settlement) did not repudiate the deal, but was merely a request that was declined.
 The Travis County court agreed, granting summary judgment and ordering the plaintiff to pay attorneys fees for breaching the settlement to which she had agreed.
 Hamp argued the summary judgment motion.
-Erin Holmes and Alysia Wightman also worked on this matter.
+Alysia Wightman also worked on this matter.